- Home

 Online Absentee Request Portal

 Outside of the absentee request portal, by-mail civilian absentee ballot requests must be submitted on the current State Absentee Ballot Request form (all previous versions are obsolete) and must be signed by the voter or a near relative who is making a request on behalf of a voter.
 Please read the instructions on the form carefully.
 Your request may be mailed (PO Box 220, Hillsborough 27278), or hand delivered to our office (208 S Cameron St. Hillsborough 27278).
 Civilian absentee request forms may no longer be emailed or faxed to our office.
+Voters who receive a mailed absentee ballot may still vote in person on Election Day or during early voting as long as the mailed absentee ballot has not been returned.

 ACCESSIBLE ABSENTEE VOTING FOR BLIND AND VISUALLY IMPAIRED VOTERS